SIGNIFICANT ACCOUNTING POLICIES

 Research and development expenses

-Research and development expenses consist of clinical research organization costs, costs related to clinical trials, post-marketing commitment studies for BIVIGAM and ASCENIV, wages, benefits and stock-based compensation for employees directly related to research and development activities and, prior to April 1, 2019, assay development and testing, storage and transportation costs for high-titer plasma used in the manufacture of ASCENIV.
+Research and development expenses consist of clinical research organization costs, costs related to clinical trials, post-marketing commitment studies for BIVIGAM and ASCENIV, wages, benefits and stock-based compensation for employees directly related to research and development activities.
 All research and development costs are expensed as incurred.

 Advertising and marketing expenses

-Advertising and marketing expense includes cost for promotional materials and trade show expenses for the marketing of the Company’s products and services and are expensed as incurred.
-Advertising and marketing expenses were $1.1 million and $1.0 million for the years ended December 31, 2020 and 2019, respectively.
+Advertising and marketing expense includes cost for promotional materials and trade show expenses for the marketing of the Company’s products and services and expenses incurred for attracting donors to the Company’s plasma collection centers.
+All advertising and marketing expenses are expensed as incurred.
+Advertising and marketing expenses were $1.4 million and $1.1 million for the years ended December 31, 2021 and 2020, respectively.

 The Company follows recognized accounting guidance which requires all equity-based payments, including grants of stock options, to be recognized in the statement of operations as compensation expense based on their fair values at the date of grant.
 Compensation expense related to awards to employees and directors with service-based vesting conditions is recognized on a straight-line basis over the associated vesting period of the award based on the grant date fair value of the award.
 Stock options granted under the Company’s equity incentive plans generally have a four-year vesting period and a term of 10 years.
-Pursuant to ASU No. 2016-09, Improvements to Employee Share-Based Payment Accounting (Topic 718), the Company has elected not to establish a forfeiture rate, as stock-based compensation expense related to forfeitures of unvested stock options is fully reversed at the time of forfeiture.
+For milestone-based equity awards (see Note 8) the Company periodically assesses the probability of vesting for each milestone-based award and adjusts compensation expense based on its probability assessment.
+Pursuant to ASU No. 2016-09, Improvements to Employee Share-Based Payment Accounting (Topic 718), the Company has elected not to establish a forfeiture rate, as stock-based compensation expense related to forfeitures of unvested equity awards is fully reversed at the time of forfeiture.